oemanakina/recommender_system/README.md

 ### ✅ Phase 2: Feature Engineering & Baseline Models
 A flexible model training pipeline has been implemented in `src/train.py`.
 This script:
 - Loads the processed data for a specified domain (language or telecom).
-- Applies a domain-specific feature engineering pipeline:
+- Applies a domain-specific feature engineering pipeline.
-    - **Language:** `TfidfVectorizer` for text-based skills.
-    - **Telecom:** `ColumnTransformer` to handle both numerical and categorical features.
-- Trains a baseline classifier:
+- Trains a baseline classifier.
-    - **Language:** `MultinomialNB`.
-    - **Telecom:** `LogisticRegression`.
-- Evaluates the model on a test set and saves the performance metrics (Precision, Recall, F1) to a JSON file.
-- Saves the entire trained model pipeline as a `.joblib` file in the `artifacts/` directory.
+- Evaluates the model on a test set and saves the performance metrics and the trained model to the `artifacts/` directory.

 ### ✅ Phase 3: Rule-Based Recommendation Engine
 A recommendation engine has been implemented in `src/recommend.py`.
-This script uses the trained models and business logic to translate raw predictions into actionable advice:
+This script uses the trained models and business logic to translate raw predictions into actionable advice for both domains.
-- **Language:** It ingests a student's raw score file, analyzes their errors to identify skill weaknesses, and recommends the top 3 most relevant practice exercise sets.
-- **Telecom:** It takes a customer's data, predicts their churn probability using the trained model, and maps that probability to a specific retention strategy (e.g., "Low Risk," "Medium Risk," "High Risk").

 ### ✅ Phase 4: Programmatic Interfaces (API & CLI)
-The project's models and recommendation logic are now accessible through robust programmatic interfaces:
+The project's models and recommendation logic are now accessible through robust programmatic interfaces, including a REST API for real-time integration and an enhanced CLI for batch processing.

-- **REST API:** A web server (`src/api.py`) exposes the logic via `POST` endpoints (`/predict/language` and `/predict/telecom`), allowing for real-time integration with other applications.
-- **Batch CLI:** The command-line tool (`src/recommend.py`) has been enhanced to support batch processing for the telecom domain, allowing it to process an entire CSV of customers at once.
+### ✅ Phase 5: Interactive Dashboard
+An interactive web dashboard has been developed in `dashboard/app.py` using Streamlit.
+This provides a user-friendly interface for non-technical stakeholders to receive model-driven recommendations by communicating with the backend API.

 ---